pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 Aperture 9 diam, 12 diam.

-&nbsp;{%- include pagebreak.html canvas=310 -%}&nbsp;ratio can always be increased by bringing the lens nearer to the film, and setting the screen further from the lens.
+ {% include pagebreak.html canvas=310 %} ratio can always be increased by bringing
+the lens nearer to the film, and setting the screen further from the lens.
 Thus a very cheap projector will make enlargements of 40 or more diameters by throwing